Cloud Ecosystem in 2021 The Biggest Companies to Work For

 “...tutors are very supportive and you’re not just a student ID number, at this university you are an individual with a name.”

 Back to menu

 Categories: Computing, Undergradute

 The MSc Cloud and Network Security programme from the University of Bolton is now available in a fully online form.
 This means that you are able to take the course from anywhere with an internet connection – so long as you have a powerful enough laptop that is.

 Cloud technology is incredibly pervasive, especially given the changes the world is making due to the pandemic and the new normal of remote working.
-From upgrading on premises emails to cloud-based file storage, you’ll learn the necessary skills to scale from small infrastructure to major cloud infrastructure applications.
+From upgrading on premises emails to cloud-based file storage, you’ll learn the necessary skills to scale from small infrastructure to major cloud infrastructure applications and network security.

 Another benefit of the course is that you will have the opportunity to build your own cloud resources through the Amazon AWS educator programme which grants each student $100 credits, as well as classroom credits to use throughout their studies.

 This course is also available as an on-campus course.
-Either method you choose, you will need a laptop with at least core i5 or equivalent and 8GB of ram.
+Whichever method you choose, you will need a laptop with at least core i5 or equivalent and 8GB of ram.